zenoamaro/honeyloops/README.md

 Changelog
 ---------
 #### next
+- BREAKING: Scheduling a handler now replaces its previous schedules.
+- Published more methods on the public interface.
 - Added lints, specs and coverage tests.
-- Published more methods on the public interface.

 #### v0.2.1
 - Honeyloops is now a proper NPM package.